r58Playz/terraos/README.md

 - Move `/init` to `/sbin/init`
 - Edit it so it instead runs `exec /bootloader.sh` after `setup_environment` in the `main` function

-## Crowdsourced list of firmware needed for WiFi
+## Crowdsourced list of compatibility
-If you get WiFi working on your TerraOS install, check here to make sure someone hasn't already posted instructions for your board and make a PR modifying this section of the README.
+If you get all features working on your TerraOS install, check here to make sure someone hasn't already posted data for your board and make a PR modifying this README.

 ### Octopus
-Download `iwlwifi-9000-pu-b0-jf-b0-41.ucode` and place into firmware folder.
+All features except for WiFi work out of the box, except for WiFi.
+To fix WiFi, download `iwlwifi-9000-pu-b0-jf-b0-41.ucode` and place into firmware folder.